rob-myers/rob-myers.github.io/docs/plan.md

   - 🚧 301
   - the rest

-- show nav node ids in `SvgNavGraph` (debug 101)

 - 🚧 can toggle NPC speech bubbles
   - ✅ can attach/remove html at world point via `html`
-  - 🚧 remove `html` command
+  - ✅ remove `html` command
-  - use terminal instead with links to sayer
+  - use terminal instead, with links to sayer

-- pause/resume Tabs pause/resumes any sessions
-  - pause/resume foreground and all background processes
-  - npcs should pause/resume
-    - camera should pause/resume
-  - try with some bots too

 - modularise npc json
   - NPC.jsx